AlexaCRM/alexacrm.github.io/datapress/administration/cache-management.md

 2. Set **`ICDS_CACHE_STORAGE`** to **`Files`**

 **Why “Files”?**
-- Required for the **cache clearing** feature to function reliably
+- It is the default and the most universally supported caching backend across WordPress deployments
-- Recommended for consistent behavior across environments
+- Ensures stable cache behavior across environments
+- Requires no extra configuration

-> Other storage backends may be available in your build, but **Files** is the recommended and supported choice for stable cache clearing.
+> Other cache storage backends may be available in your build, but Files remains the recommended and fully supported choice for consistent behavior.

 ---